drivechain-project/docs/bip1-hashrate-escrow.md

 ##### 1. New Databases

 * D1.
 "Escrow_DB" -- a database of "accounts" and their attributes.
 * D2.
-"Withdrawal_DB" -- a database of pending withdrawals from these accounts, and their statues.
+"Withdrawal_DB" -- a database of pending withdrawals from these accounts, and their statuses.

 ##### 2. New Messages